Lorentz Covariant Supertranslation Frames for the Angular Momentum Aspect: A concrete example: the metric of point particles

 \subsection{Acknowledgments}

+We would like to thank Marc Henneaux for useful discussions and comments.
 MP is supported in part by NSF grant PHY-2210349.
 MP would like to thank the Galileo Galilei Institute for Theoretical Physics for its kind hospitality and partial support through the INFN and the Simons Foundation during the early stages of this work.